HarishKathi/CRISP-DM-Data-Science/README.md

 1. Investment between 5 to 15 million USD per round.
 2. Investments limited to English-speaking countries.

 For a country to be considered English speaking, English must be one of its official languages.
-A list of such countries is available [https://raw.githubusercontent.com/HarishKathi/CRISP-DM-Data-Science/main/Data/companies.txt](link-to-list-of-countries).

 ## Business Objectives: